chanzuckerberg/single-cell/design-documents/0006-collection-revisions/readme.md

 ![Image 4](./imgs/figma_4.png)
 [Image 4](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

 A dataset can be updated by selecting the ellipsis next to the dataset (see image 5) and following the upload instructions.
-The _POST /dp/v1/collections/{collection_uuid}/upload-links_ endpoint is used with the original _dataset_uuid _supplied in the body to start the dataset revision upload.
+The *POST /dp/v1/collections/{collection_uuid}/upload-links* endpoint is used with the original *dataset_uui* supplied in the body to start the dataset revision upload.

 ![Image 5](./imgs/figma_5.png)
 [Image 5](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

-Updating the dataset results in a new dataset with the same _original_uuid_, and the _published_ flag set to false.
+Updating the dataset results in a new dataset with the same *original_uuid*, and the _published_ flag set to false.
 The underlying assets which are public will not be deleted until the revision is published.

 #### Delete